menotti/playground-41d1904q/markdowns/usage.md

 3. On known divisors at compile time, there are some magic numbers to convert division by constants into multiplications.
 Check [libdivide](https://libdivide.com/) and [Exact Division by Constants](http://www.icodeguru.com/Embedded/Hacker's-Delight/077.htm) for more info

+4. On power of two divisions, using the bit shift operation.
+Division of integer 2 is the same that a right shift.
+This can only be done if all the vector is divided by the same power of two number.
+Watch out with the right shift on signed numbers!
+Use sign aware bit shifts.

 ** Lack of trigonometric functions **

 There aren't trigonometric functions on vector intrinsic functions.
 Possible solutions are calculating them as linear code (one by one in each vector value), or creating approximation functions.
 Taylor Series and Remez approximations give good results.